U-Haul truck driver who crashed into security barrier at park near White House is arrested

 The box truck's driver smashed into the barrier near the north side of Lafayette Square on Monday at around 10 p.m., Secret Service spokesman Anthony Guglielmi said in a statement.
-No one was injured.
+He was identified as a 19-year-old from Chesterfield, a St. Louis suburb.

 Officers from the Secret Service and the Metropolitan Police Department searched the truck after the crash.
 Video posted by WUSA-TV shows a police officer at the scene picking up and inventorying several pieces of evidence from the truck, including a Nazi flag.

 Based on a preliminary investigation, investigators believe the driver "may have intentionally struck the security barriers at Lafayette Square,” Guglielmi said.
-Authorities offered no additional details about the possible motive and had not released the driver's identity.
+Authorities offered no additional details about the possible motive.

 The U.S. Park Police said the man was arrested on multiple charges, including threatening to kill, kidnap or inflict harm on a president, vice president or member of their family; assault with a dangerous weapon; reckless driving; destruction of federal property; and trespassing.